-A brief for the Toolkit was developed following significant delays due to Covid, and a consortium of leading experts was contracted, comprising of Etude, Elementa, Passivhaus Trust and Levitt Bernstein.
+A brief for the toolkit was developed following significant delays due to COVID-19, and a consortium of leading experts was contracted, comprising of Etude, Elementa, Passivhaus Trust and Levitt Bernstein.
 A project team, comprising of climate officers from the three councils and the consultants, enjoyed a strong collaborative co-development process with each member of the team bringing different experience and local issues to bear.
 Early drafts of the toolkit have been enthusiastically received by both industry professionals and council members.

 A key objective of the Housing Advisers Programme was to disseminate results of the research.
-The Toolkit will be published under a Creative Commons licence which permits and encourages other councils to pick the work up, adapt it as required, and re-publish it under the same licence terms, and so maximising its reach.
+The toolkit will be published under a Creative Commons licence which permits and encourages other councils to pick the work up, adapt it as required, and re-publish it under the same licence terms, and so maximising its reach.

 How is the new approach being sustained?

-The potential to turn the Toolkit into an interactive web resource is now being explored.
-As well as being picked up by other councils, the Tookit will also be used by development planning teams in the three partner councils to help explain to planning applicants what net zero carbon is, and to encourage more building to this standard.
-In due course the Toolkit’s principles may be embodied in updated local planning policy.
+The potential to turn the toolkit into an interactive web resource is now being explored.
+As well as being picked up by other councils, the tookit will also be used by development planning teams in the three partner councils to help explain to planning applicants what net zero carbon is, and to encourage more building to this standard.
+In due course the toolkit’s principles may be embodied in updated local planning policy.

 Second tier councils with shared objectives can achieve more ambitious outcomes by collaborating on projects.

 This toolkit has been created to make Net Zero carbon new build and retrofit more accessible.
-It has been created for building professionals (developers, contractors, architects and engineers) and is also relevant to self -builders, planning officers and other housing professionals.
+It has been designed for building professionals (developers, contractors, architects and engineers) and is also relevant to self -builders, planning officers and other housing professionals.
 Although it can be used by homeowners, it is aimed at those who already have some knowledge or experience of construction.